Raid at Cabanatuan: Behind enemy lines

-Strategy
+Preparation

 At 11:30 on January 30, Alamo Scouts Lt.
 Bill Nellist and Pvt.
 Rufo Vaquilar, disguised as locals, managed to gain access to an abandoned shack 300 yd from the camp.
 Avoiding detection by the Japanese guards, they observed the camp from the shack and prepared a detailed report on the camp's major features, including the main gate, Japanese troop strength, the location of telephone wires, and the best attack routes.
 Shortly thereafter they were joined by three other Scouts, whom Nellist tasked to deliver the report to Mucci.
 Nellist and Vaquilar remained in the shack until the start of the raid.

 Mucci had already been given Nellist's January 29 afternoon report and forwarded it to Prince, whom he entrusted to determine how to get the Rangers in and out of the compound quickly, and with as few casualties as possible.
 Prince developed a plan, which was then modified in light of the new report from the abandoned shack reconnaissance received at 14:30.
 He proposed that the Rangers would be split into two groups: about 90 Rangers of C Company, led by Prince, would attack the main camp and escort the prisoners out, while 30 Rangers of a platoon from F Company, commanded by Lt.
 John Murphy, would signal the start of the attack by firing into various Japanese positions at the rear of the camp at 19:30.
 Prince predicted that the raid would be accomplished in 30 minutes or less.
 Once Prince had ensured that all of the POWs were safely out of the camp, he would fire a red flare, indicating that all troops should fall back to a meetup at Pampanga River 1.5 mi north of the camp where 150 guerrillas would be ready with carabao-pulled carts to transport the POWs.
-This group would help to load the POWs and escort them back to American lines.